jaek898/wt-localization/README.md

 ## To Uninstall

 - Delete the lang folder entirely
-- Remove the `testlocalisation:b=yes` line from config.blk
+- Remove the `testlocalization:b=yes` line from config.blk

 ### Troubleshooting